-Researcher/Organization: Dina Blaes/Park City Municipal Corporation
+Researcher/Organization: Dina Blaes/Park City Municipal Corporation Date: November, 08

 ☑ Good (Well maintained with no serious problems apparent.) ☐ Fair (Some problems are apparent.
 Describe the problems.): ☐ Poor (Major problems are apparent and constitute an imminent threat.
 Describe the problems.): ☐ Uninhabitable/Ruin Materials (The physical elements that were combined or deposited during a particular period of time in a particular pattern or configuration.
 Describe the materials.): Foundation: Not visible and therefore its material cannot be verified.
-Walls: Aluminum siding Roof: Asphalt shingle Windows/Doors: Aluminum sliding windows, and aluminum screen doors.
+Walls: Drop-novelty wood siding and trim Roof: Metal Windows/Doors: Wooden double hung windows.
+Wooden screen door frame.
 Essential Historical Form: ☑ Retains ☐ Does Not Retain, due to: Location: ☑ Original Location ☐ Moved (date) Original Location: Design (The combination of physical elements that create the form, plan, space, structure, and style.
-Describe additions and/or alterations from the original design, including datesknown or estimatedwhen alterations were made): Form of "L" cottage type is readily evident, although the materials have been drastically altered from original state.
-Aluminum in siding, windows, porch roof and supports all suppress the original appearance of this structure.
-Material alterations were likely made in mid-20th century.
+Describe additions and/or alterations from the original design, including datesknown or estimatedwhen alterations were made): Overall form of structure has remained intact based on the earliest evidences given in the tax photo provided.
+Most noticeable change to structure has been the change from a brick exterior as seen in the tax photo, to the drop-novelty wood siding seen in the 1995 photo and beyond.
+Either material reflects true to the era of construction.
+Metal roofing has also replaced the evidence of shingle roofing between tax photo era and 1995 photo.
+The changes are minor and do not affect the site's historic character.
 Setting (The physical environmentnatural or manmadeof a historic site.
-Describe the setting and how it has changed over time.): Narrow building lot on fairly flat terrain.
-House is recessed at least 20 feet from city roadway on the lot.
-Grounds are surrounded in mature trees and simple grasses with pedestrian access to structure being through a single car width driveway.
+Describe the setting and how it has changed over time.): Small building lot on fairly flat terrain.
+House is recessed roughly 20 feet from the city roadway with naturally occurring mature trees and shrubs throughout the landscape.
+Driveway on far right of front elevation consists of gravel.
 Workmanship (The physical evidence of the crafts of a particular culture or people during a given period in history.
-Describe the distinctive elements.): Though the distinctive elements that define the typical Park City mining era home- simple methods of construction, the use of non-beveled (drop-novelty) wood siding, the plan type ("L" cottage), the simple roof form, the informal landscaping, the restrained ornamentation, and the plain finishes- have been altered, the building retains its essential historical form.
-Feeling (Describe the property's historic character.): The physical elements of the site, in combination, do not effectively convey a sense of life in a western mining town of the late nineteenth and early twentieth centuries.
-Association (Describe the link between the important historic era or person and the property.): The "T" or "L" cottage (also known as a "cross-wing") is one of the earliest and one of the three most common house types built in Park City during the mining era; however, the extent of the alterations to the main building diminishes its association with the past.
-The extent and cumulative effect of alterations to the site render it ineligible for listing in the National Register of Historic Places.
+Describe the distinctive elements.): The distinctive elements that define this as a typical Park City mining era house are the simple methods of construction, the use of non-beveled (drop-novelty) wood siding, the plan type ("L" cottage), the simple roof form, the informal landscaping, the restrained ornamentation, and the plain finishes.
+Feeling (Describe the property's historic character.): The physical elements of the site, in combination, convey a sense of life in a western mining town of the late nineteenth and early twentieth centuries.
+Association (Describe the link between the important historic era or person and the property.): The "T" or "L" cottage (also known as a "cross-wing") is one of the earliest and one of the three most common house types built in Park City during the mining era.
 5 SIGNIFICANCE Architect: ☑ Not Known ☐ Known: (source:) Date of Construction: c.
-1901 1 Builder: ☑ Not Known ☐ Known: (source:) The site must represent an important part of the history or architecture of the community.
-A site need only be significant under one of the three areas listed below:
+1904 1 Builder: ☑ Not Known □ Known: (source:) The site must represent an important part of the history or architecture of the community.
+A site need only be significant under one of the three areas listed below: 1.
+Historic Era: